edmundhung/workaholic-site-template/content/plugins.md

 To give you more ideas on what you can achieve with the plugin system, here is a list of plugins that could be built:

-- **plugin-search**: Enable searching for entries based on keywords or tags by generating indexes with the `derive` hook and a query enhancer registered in the `search` namespace.
+- **plugin-search**: Enable searching for entries based on keywords or tags by generating indexes with the `index` pipeline and a query enhancer registered in the `search` namespace.

 - **plugin-image**: Enable image resizing or format conversion based on configuration by implementing custom `transform` logic

-- **plugin-git**: Derive additional metadata from git, such as last modified date, author etc, using the `transform` hook.
+- **plugin-git**: Derive additional metadata from git, such as last modified date, author etc, using the `transform` pipeline.

-- **plugin-link-preview**: Generate link preview by prefetching the URL and saving its metadata within the `transform` hook.
+- **plugin-link-preview**: Generate link preview by prefetching the URL and saving its metadata within the `transform` pipeline.